MicrosoftDocs/visualstudio-docs/docs/debugger/unable-to-connect-to-the-microsoft-visual-studio-remote-debugging-monitor.md

 ### <a name="dns"></a> The remote machine is not reachable

 If DNS is not able to resolve the remote computer name, try using the IP address instead.
-You can use `ipconfig` in a command line to get the IPv4 address.
+You can use `ipconfig` in a command line on the remote computer to get the IPv4 address.
 If you are using a HOSTS file, verify that it is configured correctly.

-If that fails, verify that the remote computer is accessible on the network ([ping](https://technet.microsoft.com/en-us/library/ee624059\(v=ws.10\).aspx) the remote machine).
+If that fails, verify that the remote computer is accessible on the network ([ping](https://technet.microsoft.com/en-us/library/cc732509(v=ws.10).aspx) the remote machine).
+Remote debugging over the Internet is not supported, except in some Microsoft Azure scenarios.

-### (local debugging only) The server name is set incorrectly or third-party software is interfering with the remote debugger
+### <a name="local"></a> (local debugging only) The server name is incorrect or third-party software is interfering with the remote debugger

 In Visual Studio, look at the project properties and make sure the server name is correct.
 See topics for [C# and Visual Basic](../debugger/remote-debugging-csharp.md#remote_csharp) and [C++](../debugger/remote-debugging-cpp.md#remote_cplusplus).
 For ASP.NET, open **Properties / Web / Servers** or **Properties / Debug** depending on your project type.
 (If you are attaching to the process, you don't need to set the project properties.)

 If the server name is set correctly, your anti-virus software or a third-party firewall may be blocking the remote debugger.
 This can happen because Visual Studio is a 32-bit application, so it uses the 64-bit version of the remote debugger to debug 64-bit applications.
 The 32-bit and 64-bit processes communicate using the local network within the local computer.
 No network traffic leaves the computer, but it is possible that third party security software may block the communication.

 ## <a name="user_accounts"></a> The remote debugger is running under a different user account

+The remote debugger will, by default, only accept connections from the user who launched the remote debugger and members of the Administrators group.
+Additional users must be explicitly granted permissions.

 You can solve this in one of the following ways:

 -   Add the Visual Studio user to the remote debugger's permissions (in the remote debugger window, choose **Tools / Permissions**).